senecajs/senecajs.org/src/pages/getting-started/index.md

 null { answer: 3 }
 ```

 On the listening server, the setting `--seneca.log=plugin:math` narrows down the log to those entries where the `plugin` attribute is _math_.
 You can see the registration of the _math_ plugin and the addition of its action patterns.
 If you remember, you used `seneca.wrap` to override the basic actions with a string-to-integer conversion.
 That means that the `role:math` actions have two _ADD_ lines in the logs.
-You'll also notice that each action gets an indentifer of the form (abcde).
+You'll also notice that each action gets an identifier of the form `(abcde)`.
 You can use this to find out the exact action function that is executed when a message comes in.

 When a message comes in, an `IN` log entry is created.
-When the action function provides a result, an 'OUT' log entry is created.
-In the listening server logs above, you can see this happening when the {role:math,cmd:sum,left:1,right:2} comes in over the network from the client.
+When the action function provides a result, an `OUT` log entry is created.
+In the listening server logs above, you can see this happening when the `{role:math,cmd:sum,left:1,right:2}` comes in over the network from the client.

-Look carefully at the generated unique action identifers `2682lsrziy1i/rst61586f7wl` and `1k46jra7rhpd/rst61586f7wl`.
+Look carefully at the generated unique action identifiers `2682lsrziy1i/rst61586f7wl` and `1k46jra7rhpd/rst61586f7wl`.
 These can be used to trace the flow of messages.
 The `IN` and `OUT` lines have the same action identifier.
-Furthermore, the second page, after the /, is a transaction identifer.
+Furthermore, the second page, after the `/`, is a transaction identifier.
 All sub-actions triggered by an initial action have the same transaction identifier, in this case `rst61586f7wl`.

 The action identifier persists over the network so that you can trace message flows when you have many microservices.
 Let's look at the client side.
 The setting `--seneca.log=pin:role:math` is another filter.
 This time it filters all log entries where the action pattern contains the specific pin, in this case `role:math`.